soilwise-he/Soilwise-Project-Backlog/github_soilwise_doc.md

 ![push_issue_to_backlog_2.png](push_issue_to_backlog_2.png)

-> There is **no inheritance for issues over multiple projects**, this implies status and additional information about an issue/task must also be updated in the "Soilwise Project Backlog" project!!
+> There is **no inheritance for issues over multiple projects**, this implies status and additional information about an issue/task must also be updated in the "Soilwise Sprint Backlog" project!!

 ***